 While workplace politics can be a problem in any workplace, it can be avoided by maintaining office etiquette and job satisfaction.
 In addition, preventing political fiefdoms is also crucial.

-The concept of organizational politics is a relatively new topic in HRM.
+The concept is a relatively new topic in HRM.
 Because of its endemic nature, many scholars have been motivated to conduct research and develop recommendations on how to deal with it.

 Once you have identified the causes of this type of behavior, you can implement a strategy that can effectively manage it.
 The approach aims to find a win-win solution for everyone involved and ensure the success of the change initiative.

 Many organizations use organizational politics as a tactic to actualize their goals and objectives.
 They leverage formal, informal, and behind-the-scene approaches to influence their work culture and productivity.
 Without mincing words, this strategy has helped small and big companies balance different views in the workplace.